 This is site number 2 in the Inventory of Sites Suitable for Residential Development.
 According to the Menlo School Master Plan, a total of 11 net new faculty units are proposed at this site.
-The proposed 11 units of new faculty housing is planned in a two story, apartment style building on 0.60 acres of land (the available acreage) currently occupied by a parking lot.2 The density of the new housing development would be 18.3 dwelling units per acre.
+The proposed 11 units of new faculty housing is planned in a two story, apartment style building on 0.6 acres of land (the available acreage) currently occupied by a parking lot.3 The density of the new housing development would be 18.3 dwelling units per acre.

-Based on the affordability levels of current on-campus faculty housing (\$465 to \$757 per month), to be confirmed all units should be affordable to households in the extremely low category.
+Based on the historic affordability levels of current on-campus faculty housing (\$465 to \$757 per month), all units should be affordable to households in the extremely low category.
 However, to be more conservative, and because these are intended to be townhouse-style units, the 11 faculty units are shown as moderate-income housing.

 The methodology used to estimate the realistic capacity of this site was to prepare preliminary floor plans and site plans based on Town standards and to apply them to the proposed development areas.
 The number of units, density and capacity of the site was then calculated.
 Preparation of preliminary site analysis was completed by Town Planning Staff using designs similar to the building architectural designs and floor plans prepared for the faculty housing at Menlo College (see above).
 These designs and plans took into consideration the applicable Town standards such as buildings lower than the 34 foot height limit and located within the 60 foot property line setback.
 The Town has not established residential maximum density, maximum lot coverage, open space, parking or FAR standards in the PFS Zoning District so these would not impact the residential development capacity of this site.
 There is a height limit of 34 feet and a property line setback of 60 feet.
 The proposed design respects these limits and therefore would not impact the residential development capacity.
-The project architects indicate that a proposal of this type is consistent with existing development trends for this type of housing.

-2 Source: Menlo School, Menlo School Master Plan 2007, March 9, 2007 (updated to 2009)
+3 Source: Menlo School, Menlo School Master Plan 2007, March 9, 2007 (updated to 2009)